Mylaana/AresExpedition/README.md

 # WIP :
 ## /!\BUG/!\ :
-Production phase: infinite loop (when player has card production ?)
 Expression has changed Error after ocean bonus applied on reload
+Escape keyboard not exiting card builder selection
+Card draw on production can be rerolled by refreshing

 ## Refactoring :
 Websocket: remove the global channel and switch to multiple sendings on private ones